 Parents should be in tune with their child’s interest in the otoplasty procedure and should not pressure them until they are ready, as this can cause unnecessary anxiety and fear.
 Adults too can benefit from otoplasty, as there is no upper age limit for ear surgery.
 Besides patients seeking otoplasty for cosmetic reasons, ear reshaping can also reconstruct ears that have been injured in an accident.
 Additionally, earlobe repair or surgery can be performed to repair earlobes that are torn from wearing heavy earrings or accidents.*

-During your consultation, Dr. Killingsworth, Dr. Farber, and their plastic surgery team will discuss options regarding anesthesia, as well as the many surgical techniques that are available to improve the appearance of your ears.
+During your consultation for otoplasty Atlanta plastic surgeons, Dr. Killingsworth, Dr. Farber, and their plastic surgery team will discuss options regarding anesthesia, as well as the many surgical techniques that are available to improve the appearance of your ears.
 The particular method recommended will depend on your procedure goals and expectations, your personal anatomy, and many other factors.
 Our ear surgeons will select the surgical technique that can best obtain the ideal outcome for you.*